 - This change is being advanced solely for budgetary considerations and with little regard to the harmful consequences for Medicare beneficiaries.
 Clearly, this proposal is just a cost-cutting shift; it doesn't actually reduce health care costs.

-- Medicare beneficiaries, whose average income is less than $22,500 per year, are already spending 26 percent of the average Social Security check on Medicare Parts B and D cost sharing alone.
+- Medicare beneficiaries, whose average income is less than $24,150 per year, are already spending 23 percent of the average Social Security check on Medicare Parts B and D premiums and cost sharing alone.
 They cannot afford to pay more for health care costs not covered by Medicare.

 - By shrinking Medicare's share of the health insurance market, raising the eligibility age would reduce Medicare's market power and weaken its ability to serve as a leader in controlling health care costs.